 Student Right-to-Know and Campus Security Act

-While on the School of Health Professions MD Anderson campus, students should know the emergency plan for fire as issued by the MD Anderson Department of Health and Safety:
+While on The University of Texas MD Anderson Cancer Center's campus, students should know the emergency plan for fire as issued by the MD Anderson Department of Health and Safety:

 Know how to report a fire